 Clara Barton, after confirming the news, brought a team with her from near Washington D.C. and arrived on Wednesday, June 5, 1889.
 A branch of the American Red Cross from Philadelphia, not associated with Barton, arrived as well.
 Barton's branch of the American Red Cross is remembered for providing shelter to many survivors in large buildings simply known as "Red Cross Hotels," some of which stood into early 1890.
 The Red Cross also provided warm meals, provisions for daily needs, and medical care.
 The Johnstown Flood is considered the first major civilian disaster relief effort for the American Red Cross, which was less than ten years old in 1889.

 Who built the dam?

 Even in 1889, many called the old dam and water the "Old Reservoir," as is had been built many decades before.
-The dam was envisioned by the state of Pennsylvania (and Sylvester Welch (Welsh), the principal engineer of the old Allegheny Portage Railroad) as a canal reservoir...a reservoir that would service the Western Division of the Pennsylvania Main Line canal in times of low water.
-From design to finish, the dam took well over a decade to finish and was finished in 1852...at a time when canals were well on their way into the history books.
+The dam was envisioned by the state of Pennsylvania, and Sylvester Welch (Welsh), the principal engineer of the old Allegheny Portage Railroad, as a canal reservoir.
+The reservoir would service the Western Division of the Pennsylvania Main Line Canal in times of low water.
+From design to finish, the dam took well over a decade to finish and was finished in 1852, at a time when canals were well on their way into the history books.
 After the Commonwealth of Pennsylvania sold the property, it was subsequently owned by the Pennsylvania Railroad, a local businessman and one-time Congressman named John Reilley (Reilly) and, finally, the South fork Fishing and Hunting Club.